Boghian-Gabriel/API/README.md

 :two:.
 Work with GitHub

-:three:.
+:three: Implement Web Api for CRUD.

+:four:  Consume Web API in .NET using Microsoft.AspNet.WebApi.Client

+:five:.
 I will implement several tables with links between them.

-:four:.
+:six:.
 I will also learn to implement the authentication and authorization part.